Isaac L. Auerbach Third Annual Innovation Competition & Award 2019

 Crowd voting opens: Monday, March 4, 2019

-Decisions/Winner(s) notified via email and posted on the CCI website: Early April 2019
+Decisions/Winner(s) notified via email and posted on the CCI website: Mid April 2019

 Funding and Selection Process

 Funding level and award distribution: A total of up to $12,500 will be awarded with no single award being more than $2,500.
 Proposers can be an individual or team.
 In the case of an award-winning team, funding will be split equally among the team members.
 The winning project(s) will be selected by a combination of the most crowd votes and feedback from the Selection Committee.
 The Selection Committee will be composed of faculty, professional staff, students and alumni.
 Decisions of the Selection Committee are final.
 All eligible submissions will be anonymized, vetted and posted for voting.
 Award winners will be notified in writing via email, posted on the CCI website and recognized by the College.

 Submission Eligibility and Rules

 Currently employed CCI faculty and professional staff, and currently enrolled students are eligible to apply.
 No lobbying of ideas to CCI colleagues or peers will be permitted.
 This will lead to disqualification from the competition.
 All submissions must be original to the submitter and not defamatory or libelous.
 Any fraudulent submissions or activity will result in immediate disqualification.
 Submissions must include a title, an abstract (1000 characters), and a full-length submission, to address the following categories (no more than 750 characters per category):

 - Problem Statement